Noch05/whatifbandit/tests/testthat/_snaps/error_validation.md

 # Throws Proper Error when ID's are not unique

-    id is not a unique identifier, a unique id for each observation is required
+    id is not a unique identifier; a unique ID for each observation is required.

 # Throws Proper Error when arguments are invalid